sheepdalton/Blink1/README.md

 - Analyze overlapping isovists to understand spatial relationships
 - Visualize isovist overlaps using various graphical representations
 - Export analysis results for further use and study

+## Binaries

+Experimentally I have installed 2 Binaries - one for Mac ( AppleSilcon) and another for Windows.
+These have not been tested and it is uncertain if they will work for GitHub but this attempt might be worth trying.

 ## Installation